driemworks/iris-deprecated/README.md

       ipfs repo gc
     ```

+* this project is intended to be run alongside the (Mercury API)[https://github.com/driemworks/mercury].
+Mocks for this interaction are underway.
+However, for the time being, mercury must be run alongside iris.
 * From the root directory, run `npm install`
   * NOTE: for now, having the nested client dir is NOT needed, so this may change in the future
 * navigate to the client directory and run `npm start`